-Criteria For Admission to the Methods Block (HESC414, 370, and 380)
+Criteria For Admission to the Methods Block (HESC414, 370, and 380) - Minimum cumulative GPA of 2.50

-- Minimum cumulative GPA of 2.50 - Minimum GPA of 2.75 in the major - A grade of C- or better in all required courses within the major - Completion of all required HESC courses (with the exception of HESC 425, 430, 431, 465) - Completion of all required EDUC courses (with the exception of EDUC 420 and 400) - Submission of a satisfactory Working Portfolio (See Program Director for details) - Criteria for Admission to Student Teaching in Health and Physical Education - Minimum cumulative GPA of 2.50 - Minimum GPA of 2.75 in the major
+- Minimum GPA of 2.75 in the major - A grade of C or better in all required courses within the major Completion of all required HESC courses (with the exception of HESC 425, - 430, 431, 465) - Completion of all required EDUC courses (with the exception of EDUC 420 - and 400) - Submission of a satisfactory Working Portfolio (See Program Director for details)

+Criteria for Admission to Student Teaching in Health and Physical Education - Minimum cumulative GPA of 2.50

-- A grade of C- or better in all required courses within the major. - Completion of all required HESC courses (with the exception of HESC 425, 430, 431, 465) - Completion of all required EDUC courses (with the exception of EDUC 400) Co-requisite for EDUC 400 - Student Teaching - Proof of having taken an appropriate academic CONTENT area test (e.g., Praxis II in English, Praxis II in Elementary Content Knowledge or Fundamental Subject Area Test) or a state-designated academic content knowledge test (e.g., New York State test in the appropriate area, like the Elementary Multiple Subjects Test or the Social Studies test).
-A copy of the official score report must be submitted to the Delaware Center for Teacher Education, 200 Academy Street, during enrollment in EDUC 400 Student Teaching or no later than November 1 for January graduates and May 1 for June or summer graduates.
+- Minimum GPA of 2.75 in the major - A grade of C- or better in all required courses within the major. - Completion of all required HESC courses (with the exception of HESC 425,

+430, 431, 465) - Completion of all required EDUC courses (with the exception of EDUC 400) - Sudert Tarking

+Co-requisite for EDUC 400 - Student Teaching

+Proof of having taken an appropriate academic CONTENT area test (e.g., Praxis II in English, Praxis II in Elementary Content Knowledge or Fundamental Subject Area Test).
+A copy of the official score report must be submitted to the Delaware Center for Teacher Education, 200 Academy Street, during enrollment in EDUC 400 Student Teaching no later than November 1 for January graduates and May 1 for June or summer graduates.
 An institutional recommendation for certification will not be issued until the candidate has presented the official score report.